 As of March 31, 2008 and December 31, 2007, we had accumulated unrealized gains net of related tax effect of \$6 million and \$64 million as a part of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)," respectively.
 During the three months ended March 31, 2008 we recorded aggregate charges to earnings for other than temporary declines in the fair value of certain of our marketable investment securities of \$1 million, and established a new cost basis for this security.
-During three months ended March 31, 2007, we did not record any charge to earnings for other than temporary declines in the fair value of our marketable investment securities.
+During three months ended March 31, 2007, we did not record any charge to earnings for other than temporary declines in the fair value of certain of not record any charge to earnings for other than temporary declines in the fair value of our marketable investment securities.
 In addition, during the three months ended March 31, 2008 and 2007, we recognized realized and unrealized net gains (losses) on marketable investment securities of less than \$1 million in losses and a \$2 million gain, respectively.